cmdcolin/oddbiology/README.md

 ## Parthogenesis

 Parthenogenesis is an embryo that grows directly from unfertilized eggs.
-Some species (e.g. whiptail lizards) are entirely female.
-It also occurs in plants, algae, invertebrates (nematodes, tardigrades, water fleas, scorpions, aphids, mites, bees, wasps), and a few vertebrates (such as some fish, amphibians, reptiles, birds). https://en.wikipedia.org/wiki/Parthenogenesis
+Some species (e.g. whiptail lizards) are entirely female. https://en.wikipedia.org/wiki/Parthenogenesis

 There are other types of asexual reproduction as well https://en.wikipedia.org/wiki/Asexual_reproduction